E.S.P. (song): Single release

-The second single did much less well than "You Win Again", reaching only number 13 in Germany and outside the top forty elsewhere.
+E.S.P. was less successful than the album's first single "You Win Again", only reaching number 8 in Switzerland and outside the top ten elsewhere.
 Warner Bros. pushed "E.S.P." even more heavily with many alternate mixes on 12-inch singles and promo discs.
 The reprise, a piece of the a cappella opening, was used as the closing number of the album.

 The B-side "Overnight" featured lead vocals by Maurice Gibb.